Thomas Hardy’s first literary success

 Far from the Madding Crowd was extensively revised by the author for an edition published in 1895.
 More revisions were made for the 1901 edition.
 In recent years it was number 48 on the BBC’s survey, The Big Read (2003).
-It also garnered the number 10 slot on The Guardian‘s list of the greatest love stories of all time (2007).
-(Wikipedia)
+It also garnered the number 10 slot on The Guardian‘s list of the greatest love stories of all time in 2007.

-It’s also been made into a movie several times starting in 1915.
+Far from the Maddening Crowd been made into a movie several times beginning in 1915.
 The 1967 remake earned Best Film and Best Actor (Peter Finch) awards from the National Board of Review (1967).
 It was also nominated for an Academy Award for Best Music, Original Music Score (1968) as well as other nominations for cinematography and costumes.
 (IMDb) Other interpretations of the book appeared on the big screen in 1998 and 2015.

 Far from the Madding Crowd is a classic Victorian romance.
 Some think that as good as the book is, its cinematic interpretations, particularly the 1967 version starring Julie Christie and Peter Finch, may surpass the book.